klothoplatform/sample-apps/ts-graphql/README.md

 # Graphql Sample App

-## Overview

-The `ts-graphql` sample application demonstrates how to use the `@klotho::expose` annotation can be used with graphql.
+The `ts-graphql` sample application demonstrates how to use the `@klotho::expose` annotation with a graphql [`ApolloServer`](https://www.apollographql.com/docs/apollo-server/).
 The sample application defines a graphql endpoint to run queries and mutations against.

 ## Prerequisites

 This guide assumes:
-- `ts-node` and `tsc` installed globally OR `./node_modules/bin` is on the `PATH`.
 - pulumi is [configured with the proper AWS credentials](https://www.pulumi.com/docs/get-started/aws/begin/#configure-pulumi-to-access-your-aws-account)